Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Introduction

-In Ref.~\onlinecite{PhysRevB.93.054524} it was conjectured that van der Waals-type interaction between directed composite loops is responsible for driving the phase transition to be first order.
-This was backed by relating the tricritical point of Josephson coupled-systems to the range of the van-der-Waals-like forces between the composite vortices because the composite vortices can be viewed as bound states of electrically charged strings.
-It was also backed by the numerical observation that at least for low $N$ in a Josephson-coupled system the degree of first-orderness increases with $N$, contrary to renormalization-group-based intuition.\cite{PhysRevB.93.054524} The scenario where van der Waals-type interaction between directed composite loops drives the first-order phase transition deviates from the mean-field analysis in the following testable aspect: The mean-field analysis \cite{Kuklov20061602} predicts that the transition from the low-temperature phase to the paired phase should be first order, at least near the bicritical point, while the transition from paired to symmetric phase is continuous.
-However, by a duality mapping the phase transition from the symmetric to the paired phase with decreased temperature can be mapped onto directed composite loops that should also interact via van der Waals-type forces that can drive the phase transition first order.
+The scenario where van der Waals-type interaction between directed composite loops drives the discontinuous phase transitions deviates from the mean-field analysis in the following testable aspect: The mean-field analysis\cite{Kuklov2006} predicts that the transition from the fully ordered phase to the composite-order phase should be discontinuous, at least near the bicritical point, while the transition from the composite-order to the disordered phase should be continuous.
+However, by a duality mapping the transition from the disordered to the composite-order phase with decreased temperature can be mapped onto proliferation of directed composite loops that should also interact via van der Waals-type forces that can drive the transition discontinuous.

-The goal of this paper is to investigate numerically the nature of the phase transitions in a $\mathrm{U}(1)^N$ London model of $N$ complex fields coupled to non-compact Abelian gauge fields with $N > 2$.

-This paper is organized as follows: First we present the $N$-component $U(1)^N$ models that we consider.
-Then we describe the numerical methods that we use, including the observables that we use to locate and characterize phase transitions.
-Finally, we present and discuss our results on phase diagrams and the nature of the transitions therein.
+The goal of this paper is to numerically investigate phase transitions in $\mathrm{U}(1)^N$ London models of $N$ complex fields coupled to a noncompact Abelian gauge field for $N > 2$.
+The paper is organized as follows.
+First we present the models that we consider.
+Then we describe the numerical methods that we use, including the observables used to locate and characterize phase transitions.
+Finally, we present and discuss our results on phase diagrams and the nature of certain transitions.